ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/04-singularity-files.md

 You can also specify multiple binds to `-B` by separating them by commas (`,`).

-You can also copy data into a container image at build time if there is some static data required in the image.
-We cover this later in the section on building Singularity containers.
+An alternative option to binding a directory from the host system into a container is to copy required data into a container image at build time.
+This is useful when there is some static data required in the image.
+We cover this later in the section on [building Singularity images]({{ site.baseurl }}{% link _episodes/07-singularity-images-building.md %}).

 ## References